yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     kubectl set image deployment/web web=[LOGINSERVER]/content-web:[LATEST TAG]
     ```

-34. Next update the content-api application
+34. Next update the content-api application.

     ```bash
     kubectl set image deployment/api api=[LOGINSERVER]/content-api:[LATEST TAG]
     ```

-35. While this update runs, return the Kubernetes management dashboard in the browser
+35. While this update runs, return the Kubernetes management dashboard in the browser.

 36. From the navigation menu, select Replica Sets under Workloads.
 From this view you will see a new replica set for web which may still be in the process of deploying (as shown below) or already fully deployed.